Madhan-I/100DaysofCloud/Journey/001/Day 01.md

 Now that you have created the image and it is in container registry, it's time to create a cluster to deploy it to.

-You've been told to deploy all of your resources in the us-central1-a zone, so first you'll need to create a GKE cluster for it.
+Create the resources in us-central1-a zone, before that you'll need to create a GKE cluster named as "fancy-cluster".
 Start with a 3 node cluster to begin with.

 Create your cluster as follows:

 ![S6](https://user-images.githubusercontent.com/55656091/88684388-6efe5680-d112-11ea-92f7-8a4c123e8733.JPG)

-Create the resources in the us-central1-a zone, with cluster named as named "fancy-cluster".

 COMMAND: